 The foregoing discussion has focused on priorities between construction liens and other types of property interests.
 The same rules apply when comparing construction liens arising from different improvements to the same property.
-A different rule applies when comparing construction liens that arise from the same improvement on the same property.
+The same property construction liens that arise from the same improvement on the same property.
 In that case, the lien law treats all the construction liens (even if they attached at different times) as equivalent in time, and ranks the liens based on their nature, not their age.
-49 This remains true even if a bond has been recorded to remove one or more of the liens from the property.
+This remains true even if a bond has been recorded to remove one or more of the liens from the property.